 Be the best, not part of the rest

-Less than five percent!
+Less than five percent.
 The number of people who control the world’s wealth.

-Cerebra MD, Craig Rodney, is a ball of energy.
-He has a presence you can’t ignore —amazing guy.
+Cerebra Managing Director, Craig Rodney, is a ball of energy.
+He has a presence you can’t ignore — cool guy.
 But what’s most important in his characteristics is the insistence on being the best at whatever one does.
 Upon meeting the candidates who make up Cerebra’s newly-formed Talent Fast Track Program, he uttered the words, “I take no prisoners.
 I am hardcore.
 It’s because here at Cerebra, we don’t believe in keeping people who are average!”

 Earlier in the year, Reece Jacobsen and Lloyd Wybrow got sent overseas by the company to attend South West by Southwest.
 A set of film, interactive, and music festivals and conferences that take place early each year in mid-March in Austin, Texas, United States.
-This prize is awarded to individuals who’ve proven to be amazing and go well above the scope of their work.
+The prize is awarded to individuals who’ve proven to be amazing and go well above the scope of their work.
 Pretty insane, isn’t it?
 Rewarding great work works best — this is proven by the fast rate at which the company is growing.

-Exist at the edge of change
+Exist and dance at the centre of change

-To gain entry into the company, I had to be brutally honest and state on my CV that I have no experience in digital media—I just have a dream and the willingness to learn.
+To gain entry into the company, I had to be brutally honest and state on the résumé that I have no experience in digital media, just a goal to grow in the industry and the willingness to learn.
 So getting to meet the entire team and finding out each individual’s role was a pleasant experience.

-The lesson: as an individual, I’ve gotta be able to exist at the edge of change.
+The lesson.
+As an individual, I have to be able to dance at the centre of change.
 I need to be comfortable with uncertainty.
 By constantly exposing myself to new things and people.
-And, I suppose, all the fear in the initial days was a form of resistance I had to fight off, and thus be comfortable in an unfamiliar space.
+And, I suppose, all the fear in the initial days was a form of resistance I had to fight off and be comfortable in an unfamiliar space.